dragonfly-science/sqlconvert/README.md

 # Convert SQL Server dump scripts into PostgreSQL

-This script was developed for the RAVF project.
+This script was developed to solve the simple problem of getting data from SQL Server to PostgreSQL.
+It is very simple, and probably doesn't do what you want.
+But in case it does, here you are.

-## Building
+## Building and installing

 You can build the executable using cabal: